 The Westwood mineral zone, discovered in 2004, is part of the Doyon-Bousquet-LaRonde mining camp and is situated 2km from the Doyon gold mine in the Abitibi sub-province.
 It extends more than 1,925ha and comprises 120 titles, one mining and surface lease, and three tailings leases.

 The deposit is located within the Archaean volcanic and intrusive rocks of the Bousquet Formation.
 Mineralisation at the gold deposit is categorised into three distinct zones.
-The Zone 2 extension and north corridor zones comprise quartz-pyrite, chalcopyrite and sphalerite veins and veinlets within a matrix filled of disseminated pyrite.
+The Zone 2 extension and north corridor zones comprise quartz-pyrite, chalcopyrite and sphalerite veins and veinlets within a matrix filled with disseminated pyrite.
 These zones are located within felsic to intermediate volcanic rocks.

 The third zone is a gold-rich zone comprising pyrite-sphalerite stringers with massive sulphide bands and minor gold-bearing, sulphide-rich quartz veins.